aroheebhoja/aroheebhoja/README.md

 Hi!
 I'm Arohee (she/her).
-I graduated from CMU in 2025 with a BS in Mathematical Sciences concentrating in Discrete Math and Logic.
+I graduated from CMU in 2025 with a BS in Mathematical Sciences concentrating in Discrete Math and Logic, and I currently work as a researcher at the Hoskinson Center for Formal Mathematics at CMU.

 My interests:
 - Mathematical formalization and interactive theorem proving